- 425 S. Avalon Park Blvd Ste 500 Orlando, FL 32828

 - 5724 Hansel Ave Orlando, FL 32809

-Experiencing intense pain in your tooth?
-This might call for root canal therapy.
-Normally, tooth pain indicates infection at the pulp of your tooth.
-It’s best to repair and save this tooth, by setting an appointment at Dentistry of Orlando so we can perform root canal treatment.
+Experiencing intense tooth pain?
+This may signal the need for root canal therapy.
+Tooth pain often indicates infection in the pulp of the tooth.
+To save and restore your tooth, schedule an appointment at Dentistry of Orlando, where we perform professional root canal treatment.

 Don’t endure another night in pain.
 If you’re experiencing prolonged toothaches, sensitive pain, and extreme tooth decay, it’s time to see your dentist.
 At Dentistry of Orlando, we conduct dental examinations and x-ray to see if you have root canal infection which needs urgent treatment.